fairapps/fairapps.github.io/_posts/2024-03-19-digital-markets-act-workshop.md

 Questioners were selected randomly from the attendees (both in-person and online).
 I managed to get two in.
 Following are my questions and their responses (pulled out of a whisper-generated transcript from the video, which can be accessed [here](https://gist.github.com/appfairz/83e179243971f65bea36745bc2e15ce5)).

-#### Question (Marc Prud'hommeux, the App Fair Project):
+#### Question (Marc Prud'hommeux, the App Fair Project) ([transcript link](https://gist.github.com/appfairz/83e179243971f65bea36745bc2e15ce5#file-apple_eu_dma_compliance_workshop_whisper_transcript-txt-L2817)):

-> Hi, my name is Marc Prud'hommeux, and I'm here representing the nonprofit App Fair Project, which is building an app marketplace to create and distribute free and open source apps as non-commercial digital public goods.
+> Hi, my name is Marc Prud'hommeaux, and I'm here representing the nonprofit App Fair Project, which is building an app marketplace to create and distribute free and open source apps as non-commercial digital public goods.
 >
 > To be approved for an iPhone app marketplace entitlement, Apple is currently requiring that an organization, either 1: have been an Apple developer program member for two years and have an app that has been downloaded one million times in the EU in the previous year.
 >